gitrgoliveira/vault-eda-delivery/collections/ansible_collections/gitrgoliveira/vault/README.md

 # If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.
 # Ansible Collection - gitrgoliveira.vault

-This collection provides event source plugins for HashiCorp Vault integration with Ansible Event-Driven Automation (EDA) to enable **agentless rotation of Vault secrets** through real-time event monitoring.
+This collection provides event source plugins for HashiCorp Vault integration with Ansible Event-Driven Automation (EDA) for agentless rotation of Vault secrets through real-time event monitoring.

-## 🚨 Requirements
+## Requirements

 ### Vault Enterprise or HCP Vault Dedicated Only